3 Things You Can Do to Eliminate Weeds in Your Artificial Grass

 1. Keep turf edges sealed and secure.

-2. Brush the turf to lift fibres and disturb small seedlings.
+2. Brush the turf regularly.

 3. Remove organic debris quickly.

-4. Rinse the turf after windy days.
+4. Rinse after windy days.

 5. Repair lifted seams or edges as soon as they appear.

-6. Stay on top of turf cleaning.
+6. Maintain consistent turf cleaning.

-7. Maintain proper drainage.
+7. Ensure proper drainage.

 Key Takeaways